westbjumpin/spring/doc/site/content/docs/guides/rendering/making-shaders.md

 And you should be good to go.

-There's some built-in path values and formats:
+There are some built-in path values and format examples below, for further information see the [referencing textures article]({{% ref "articles/texture-reference-strings" %}})

 | Name | Role |
 | --- | --- |